H. L. Mackenzie: Other missionary endeavors

 Mackenzie would periodically serve the Presbyterian Church of England in a non-medical capacity in regions outside his designated mission location of Shantou.

 On May 10, 1871, Mackenzie was invited to speak at “a meeting in support of the Foreign missions of the Free Church of Scotland, and of the Presbyterian Church of England.”
 The event was held in Exeter Hall, Strand, London and featured numerous other missionaries from regions such as Bombay and Amoy.
 Sir D. F. MacLeod, the former Lieutenant Governor of Punjab in British India, presided over the meeting.

 Mackenzie was chosen to represent England at the Second General Counsel of the Presbyterian Alliance, which was held in Philadelphia.
-The Counsel lasted from September 23 to October 3, 1880 and welcomed any church organized on Presbyterian principles, featuring delegates from a variety of nations across the world, such as Australia and India.
+The Counsel lasted from September 23 to October 3, 1880, and welcomed any church organized on Presbyterian principles, featuring delegates from a variety of nations across the world, such as Australia and India.

 In recognition of his thirty-six years of dedicated service as a medical missionary for the Presbyterian Church of England, Mackenzie was appointed Moderator of a synod for the church in 1897.
 The synod was held at St. James' Presbyterian Church of England, Bristol and was intended to commemorate Rev. William C. Burns becoming the church’s first missionary to China when he arrived there in 1847.
 Burns also worked in Shantou for a time, from March 1856 until October 1858, though his tenure there did not overlap with that of Mackenzie.
 At the synod, Mackenzie spoke at length about his tenure in Shantou and was very well received by the clergy of the church.

 On May 17, 1877, Mackenzie featured at a missionary conference in Shanghai that included missionaries from a variety of fields who were working in China at the time.
 Mackenzie spoke after Rev. Frederick Foster Gough and gave his speech “On the Duty of the Foreign Residents Aiding in the Evangelization of China—and the best means of doing so.”

 Death and legacy

 Mackenzie died while in Shantou on December 26, 1899.
 He was survived by his four children, though his wife had died several years earlier.
 Mackenzie was admired for his willingness to venture away from the center of the mission and out into surrounding areas, where he would provide medical assistance and spread the gospel to previously overlooked communities.
-Mackenzie persevered in his missionary work in spite of the absence of three of his children, who remained in Scotland, and the death of his wife, who passed away while accompanying Mackenzie at the Shantou mission.
+Mackenzie persevered in his missionary work in spite of the absence of three of his children, who remained in Scotland, and the death of his wife, who died while accompanying Mackenzie at the Shantou mission.
 Mackenzie laid the groundwork for the continued development of the Shantou mission after his death, with an Anglo-Chinese college being constructed in 1905–06.
 His founding of the Taiwan Mission and translation of the scriptures into Shantou dialect were also accomplishments that would have a meaningful impact on future generations of Chinese.